Clinton looking past Trump to transition planning

 Talk of her transition operation is off-limits inside her campaign headquarters in Brooklyn, where staffers are forbidden by campaign manager Robby Mook and other senior advisers to discuss anything beyond Election Day, fearful of growing overly confident in the closing stretch of the race.
 But their admonition has done little to quiet the speculation in Washington about who Clinton will place inside her West Wing.

 John Podesta, the campaign chairman, has signaled his interest in joining the Cabinet, perhaps as Energy secretary, or staying outside the administration.
-He has talked openly about his thirst for a new challenge, but Democrats close to Clinton say Podesta is still on her list as a potential chief of staff, a position he held in the first Clinton administration and for President Barack Obama.
+He has talked openly about his thirst for a new challenge, but Democrats close to Clinton say Podesta is still on her list as a potential chief of staff, a position he held in the first Clinton administration.
+He also was a counselor to President Barack Obama.

 Two weeks before Election Day, Clinton is increasingly multi-tasking.
 She is urging Democrats not to grow complacent -- a particular worry of hers, aides say -- even as she methodically charts out a roster of top advisers tasked with ensuring a smooth transition.

+Jennifer Palmieri, communications director for the Clinton campaign, said Monday that Clinton was not overlooking Trump or dwelling on the transition.

+"There are people whose job it is to think about the transition, who are working on that -- just like the Trump campaign has," Palmieri told CNN.
+"That's not her focus.
+Her focus is the campaign until the end."

-She also has already quietly started reaching out to Democrats and Republicans on Capitol Hill, people familiar with the talks say, reconnecting with old allies in the Senate whose help she will need for her agenda in the first 100 days and beyond.
+Yet Clinton has already quietly started reaching out to Democrats and Republicans on Capitol Hill, people familiar with the talks say, reconnecting with old allies in the Senate whose help she will need for her agenda in the first 100 days and beyond.

 The private conversations with Republicans are particularly sensitive, given that Democrats are fighting to win the Senate.
 Yet people familiar with the discussions say she is intent on sending a signal that she hopes to have better relations with Congress than Obama and she is eager to work with Republicans who were turned off by Trump.